idkwim/frookSINATRA/README.md

 	When the kernel (Linux or Windows) write a magic value on a magic MSR, the LSTAR is stored.
 	When Patchguard ask the register asm("rdmsr 0xC000005") http://pastebin.com/mGbFHkk5, the hypervisor intercept the read, and give the original LSTAR value (legit one), even if it was hooked by the driver !

 	This is working because when a sysenter/syscall is made, the LSTAR MSR isn't read via rdmsr instruction, but read by the CPU itself, and hypervisor isn't call.
-So the given LSTAR value is the hook (if hooked).
+So the instruction flow is redirected by the true value of the LSTAR, the hook function if hooked.

 <b>NOTE:</b>
 	The driver can be loaded with dsefix (http://www.kernelmode.info/forum/viewtopic.php?f=11&t=3322)